-In our opinion, the accompanying financial statements of Co-operative Life Limited (the Company) on pages 1 to 22:
+In our opinion, the accompanying financial statements of Co-operative Life Limited (the 'company') on pages 1 to 22:

-- present fairly in all material respects the company's financial position as at 31 March 2019 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.
+- i. present fairly in all material respects the company's balance sheet as at 31 March 2020 and its financial performance and cash flows for the year ended on that date; and - ii. comply with New Zealand Equivalents to International Financial Reporting Standards and International Financial Reporting Standards.